valhalla/valhalla/docs/api/map-matching/api-reference.md

 # Map Matching service API reference

-With the Mapbox Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
+With Valhalla's Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
 By doing this, you can turn a path into a route with narrative instructions and also get the attribute values from that matched line.

 You can view an [interactive demo](http://valhalla.github.io/demos/map_matching/) or use [Mobility Explorer](https://github.com/transitland/mobility-explorer).